-I worked in women’s health and mental health research for over a decade.
-Too often the research findings got buried inside the pages of academic journals, instead of impacting people’s lives.
-Out of frustration, I began writing and performing stories and narrative poetry.
+For over a decade, I worked in women’s health and mental health research.
+But instead of impacting people’s lives, too often the research findings got buried inside the pages of academic journals.
+Out of frustration, I began writing and performing stories and poetry.
 I loved the immediacy of the live performance, and of witnessing the emotional impact on the listener.
-Soon I was looking for bigger audiences and began collaborating with contemporary dancers, music composers, and visual artists.
-When the my last research contract wasn’t renewed due to budget constraints, I decided to finally pursue my passion for writing and returned back to school.
-It was the best decision I ever made.
+Soon I was looking for bigger audiences and began collaborating with contemporary dancers, composers, and visual artists.
+When my last research contract expired, I decided to take the deep dive and apply to graduate schools to study the craft of writing.
+It was the best decision.

 My background in poetry, performance, and health research have proved to be helpful tools in my creative projects.
 My background has infused much of my work – whether it’s experimental short films, documentaries, or narrative nonfiction – with a passionate curiosity, highly polished research/interview skills, and a love of experimenting with structure and form.